postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 ## Deploying the Postman Enterprise app

 Postman's Enterprise Application is a variant of Postman’s Desktop Application that offers greater control to administrators looking to deploy Postman at an enterprise level.
-It is available as an MSI package for Windows and supports silent installation, system-wide installation, and additional configurations to control how Postman is installed on users' devices.
+It is available as an MSI package for Windows and PKG package for macOS, and supports silent installation, system-wide installation, and additional configurations to control how Postman is installed on users' devices.

 ### Downloading the Postman Enterprise app